-- concrete pads for air conditioner units no larger than necessary to accommodate the air conditioner unit. - generators. - pool pump and related parts including pool equipment screening.
+- concrete pads for air conditioner units no larger than necessary to accommodate the air conditioner unit. - generators. - pool equipment pump and related parts including pool equipment screening.

-The above, doorway pads, stairs, air conditioner pads, generators and pool equipment shall remain a minimum of two (2) feet from the property line under all circumstances.
+The above doorway pads, stairs, air conditioner pad, generator and pool equipment shall remain two (2) feet from the property line under all circumstances.

-If the Rule does not address easements, all structures of any kind shall be kept a minimum of seven and one-half $(7 \frac{1}{2})$ feet from the rear property line, five (5) feet from the side property line and ten (10) feet from every street or road fronting on the subject lot for aesthetic, uniformity and drainage purposes.
+If the Rule does not address easements, all structures of any kind shall be kept a minimum of seven and one-half $(7 \frac{1}{2})$ feet from rear property line, five (5) feet from side property line and ten (10) feet from every street or road fronting on the subject lot for aesthetic, uniformity and drainage purposes.